TGOSS1984/uk_winter_mountain_tours_v2/README.md

 - **Bug:** Links (like “About” or “Booking”) sometimes didn’t resolve properly on mobile nav/offcanvas.
 - **Fix:** Updated `href="{% url '...' %}"` to use Django URL names consistently and fixed offcanvas toggler attributes.

+**Cancellation email template rendering error**
+- **Bug:** Cancelling a booking raised TemplateSyntaxError due to typos in templates/email/booking_cancellation.html — a missing closing brace in {{ booking.route.name }} and a double filter pipe in {{ booking.date||date:"l, j M Y" }}.
+- **Fix:** Corrected the template line to {{ booking.route.name }} and {{ booking.date|date:"l, j M Y" }}.
+Verified by re-cancelling a booking locally (console backend) and adding passing email tests in CI.

+**Fixture/seed pitfalls (JSON formatting & deployments)**
+- **Bug:** A routes.json edit was accidentally saved in UTF-16, which corrupted the fixture and caused Django to reject it.
+At another point the JSON displayed as a single unbroken line instead of a properly tab/return formatted array, making it very hard to edit or debug.
+Additionally, adding new routes locally did not automatically update production.
+- **Fix:** Re-saved the file in UTF-8 (the correct encoding for Django fixtures) and reformatted the JSON to use pretty-printed tabbed formatting for readability.
+Confirmed fixtures load cleanly again.
+Deployment process documented so that after adding routes/guides locally, loaddata must be run on production (e.g., Heroku) to reflect the changes.

+### Known Issues/Bugs

+**Leaflet GPX waypoints/markers affect Lighthouse Accessibility**

+Status: Outstanding
+What’s happening: When GPX routes are rendered, the auto-generated waypoint/marker elements (and some Leaflet controls) are flagged by Lighthouse for insufficient accessible names/roles and contrast semantics—even after improving control styles and popup contrast.
+User impact: Visually the maps look clear and usable (confirmed in manual checks), but automated audits still reduce the overall accessibility score.
+What’s been tried:

+Increased control/popup contrast via CSS.

+Reduced visual clutter and simplified popups.

+Attempted to hide/remove certain waypoint markers; limited success due to how the GPX plugin injects them.
+Why unresolved: The GPX plugin/Leaflet markup is generated at runtime and doesn’t expose simple hooks for adding accessible names/roles to each marker/waypoint.
+Fully solving this likely requires deeper customization (e.g., a custom waypoint factory, post-render DOM patching, or a different GPX renderer).
+Next steps (post-MVP):

+Explore a custom marker_options/waypoint factory to inject ARIA labels per waypoint.

+Post-render enhancement script to set aria-label/role="img" on markers and add aria-hidden where appropriate.

+Consider pre-processing GPX to reduce the number of waypoints Lighthouse evaluates.

+**Map UI contrast (controls, popups)**

+Status: Fixed (improved), may revisit
+What was wrong: On busy tiles, Leaflet controls and popups had poor contrast.
+Fix: Added higher-contrast backgrounds, borders, and text colors for controls and popups.
+Impact now: Readability is much better.
+May still fine-tune individual popup content if future audits request higher contrast ratios in edge cases.

+**Lighthouse score differences: local vs Heroku**

+Status: Known limitation
+What’s happening: Accessibility/performance scores vary between local and Heroku.
+Likely reasons: Cold starts, network variability, render timing, and environment differences (headers, caching).
+Workaround: Run multiple audits and average the results; document the environment for each run.
+This is expected and not user-visible in normal browsing.

+**Non-critical CTAs (newsletter / “say hello”)**

+Status: These calls-to-action are currently implemented as intentional placeholders in the MVP.

+Current behaviour: When clicked, each button routes the user to a dedicated “thank you” page (e.g., Subscribed, Hello sent, Message sent).
+These pages display a success icon, acknowledgement message, a “Back to Home” button, and a gentle auto-redirect to the homepage after a few seconds.
+No form data is stored or emailed in this version.

+Planned upgrade: In a future iteration, these CTAs will be wired to either a lightweight service (Formspree/Mailchimp) or a Django model + form handling flow, allowing messages and email subscriptions to be saved and reviewed by staff through the admin.

 ---

 ## Future Improvements